Codercamp/codercamp.github.io/README.md

 5. Open the terminal in VS Code to a bash prompt within the container by clicking on **Terminal > New Terminal**

-6. In the terminal, type `bundle install` then `bundle exec jekyll serve` to build and run the web site.
+6. In the terminal, type `bundle exec jekyll serve` to build and run the web site.
 (See below)

 7. Open the web site at [http://localhost:4000](http://localhost:4000).